 Every minute of every day there is always someone in need of blood across the world.
 This shows the need and importance of blood in saving lives.
 In order to bring about awareness on blood donation, WHO (World Health Organization) celebrates June 14th every year as World Blood Donor Day.

-Along with WHO, this special day is supported by other organizations such as International Society of Blood Transfusion (ISBT), International Federation of Blood Donor Organizations (FIODS) and International Federation of Red Cross Red Crescent Societies (IFRC).
+Along with WHO, this special day is supported by other organizations such as the International Society of Blood Transfusion (ISBT), the International Federation of Blood Donor Organizations (FIODS) and the International Federation of Red Cross Red Crescent Societies (IFRC).

 Its main aim is to motivate more people to donate blood globally in order to save us from a variety of life-threatening health conditions that require transfusions.